[HISTORY: Adopted by the Town of Abington 6-6-2016 ATM by Art. 9. Amendments noted where applicable.]

 No person shall pasture or cause to be pastured any cattle or other animals upon or within the limits of any street or way of the Town, either with or without a keeper.

 An owner or keeper of a dog shall not cause or permit such a dog to run at large in any street or public place or upon the premises of anyone other than the owner or keeper, unless the owner or occupant of such premises grants permission.
 While in any public place or street, dogs shall be under restraint by owner or keeper.
-A dog is under restraint within the meaning of this Bylaw if it is controlled by a leash or at "heel" beside a competent person and obedient to that person's commands, or confined within a vehicle driven or parked on a street.
+A dog is under restraint within the meaning of this Bylaw if it is controlled by a leash or confined within a vehicle driven or parked on a street.
+Notwithstanding the preceding, an owner or keeper shall be prohibited from bringing a dog, even under restraint, to/into the following events/venues:

 Dogs running at large will be impounded.
 If the owner is known, notice shall be given within three days to such owner.
-If the owner is unknown, disposition of a dog shall be as provided under Massachusetts General Laws, Chapter 140, Section 151A.
-The owner or keeper of any dog so impounded may reclaim such dog upon payment of the dog license fee if it is then unpaid, and upon payment of any outstanding fines, maintenance and administrative charges.
+If the owner is unknown, or the dog remains unclaimed for more than seven days, disposition of the dog shall be as provided under Massachusetts General Laws, Chapter 140, Section 151A.
+The owner or keeper of any dog so impounded may reclaim such dog upon payment of the dog license fee if it is then unpaid, and upon payment of any outstanding fines, maintenance and administrative charges as may be established by the Animal Control Officer.

-Every owner or keeper of a dog who is three months old or over shall register it with the Town Clerk on or before January 1 of each year.
-Every owner or keeper of a dog which becomes three months old subsequent to January 1 of any year shall register it with the Town Clerk when it becomes three months old.
-The owner or keeper of every dog which is so registered shall cause it to wear at all times a license tag issued for the purpose by the Town Clerk.
-No person shall own or keep in the Town any dog which by biting, barking or howling, or in any other manner disturbs the peace and quiet of any neighborhood or endangers the safety of any persons.
+Every owner or keeper of a dog who is six months old or over shall license it with the Town Clerk on or before January 1 of each year.
+Every owner or keeper of a dog which becomes six months old subsequent to January 1 of any year shall license it with the Town Clerk when it becomes six months old.
+The owner or keeper of every dog which is so licensed shall cause it to wear at all times a license tag issued for the purpose by the Town Clerk.
 An annual dog license shall be valid from January 1 to December 31.

-If the Dog Officer determines that a dog in its oestrus cycle (in heat) is attracting other dogs and such attraction is causing damage or disturbance to any neighborhood, the Dog Officer shall order in writing that the owner or keeper of such dog restrain the dog for the duration of its oestrus cycle.
-If the Dog Officer determines that such owner or keeper is not complying with such order, the Dog Officer shall impound said dog for the duration of its oestrus cycle and the owner shall pay the current boarding fee as allowed under Chapter 140 Section 151A for each day the dog is held in the pound.
+If the Animal Control Officer determines that a dog in its oestrus cycle (in heat) is attracting other dogs and such attraction is causing damage or disturbance to any neighborhood, the Dog Officer shall order in writing that the owner or keeper of such dog restrain the dog for the duration of its oestrus cycle.
+If the Dog Officer determines that such owner or keeper is not complying with such order, the Dog Officer shall impound said dog for the duration of its oestrus cycle and the owner shall pay the current boarding fee for each day the dog is held in the pound as may be established by the Animal Control Officer.

-Any owner or keeper of four or more dogs, three months of age or over, shall obtain a kennel license upon submission of a written application to the Town Clerk with the prior approval from the Animal Control Department and the Zoning Board of Appeals.
-The kennel license shall be on a prescribed form and shall specify the name of the owner, the name of the kennel, the name of the keeper, and the location of such kennel.
+The kennel license application shall be on a prescribed form and shall specify the name of the owner, the name of the kennel, the name of the keeper, and the location of such kennel.
 Such license shall specify the maximum number of dogs to be kept on the premises at any one time.
-Prior to approving any application, the Animal Control Department shall deliver notice of said kennel application by first class mail to all owners of property situated within 300 feet of the boundaries of the proposed kennel property, in accordance with a certified abutters list issued for said purpose by the Board of Assessors.
+Prior to approving any application, the Animal Control Officer shall conduct an inspection of the premises and shall deliver notice of said kennel application by first class mail to all owners of property situated within 300 feet of the boundaries of the proposed kennel property, in accordance with a certified abutters list issued for said purpose by the Board of Assessors.
 All costs of said notice shall be paid by the applicant, and said notice shall inform the abutters of their right to submit written comments about the proposed kennel within 10 days of its mailing.
-A kennel application shall be approved if said application complies with all state and local laws, and sufficient conditions are imposed at the discretion of the Animal Control Department to prevent any nuisance to neighboring properties.
-Any party thereafter objecting to the decision of the Animal Control Department may appeal said decision to the Board of Selectmen for independent review.
+No kennel license shall be approved unless the operation of a kennel in the particular location complies with all applicable laws, including but not limited to the Town's Zoning Bylaws.
+The approval of the license may include sufficient conditions, at the discretion of the Animal Control Officer, to prevent any nuisance to neighboring properties.
+Any party thereafter objecting to the decision of the Animal Control Officer may appeal said decision to the Board of Selectmen for independent review.

 While at large, each dog in a kennel shall wear a collar or harness to which shall be securely attached a tag upon which shall appear the number of the kennel license and the year of issuance and the name of the Town.

-The Chief of Police or Animal Control Officers of the Town shall at any time inspect or cause to be inspected any kennel, and if in their judgment the kennel is not being maintained in a sanitary and humane manner, or if records are not properly kept as required by law, shall by order revoke or suspend said kennel license.
+The Chief of Police or Animal Control Officer may at any time inspect or cause to be inspected any kennel, and if in their judgment the kennel is not being maintained in a sanitary and humane manner, or if records are not properly kept as required by law, shall by order revoke or suspend said kennel license.

-In the case of suspension of said licenses, the Board of Selectmen may reinstate such license and impose conditions and regulations upon the operation of said kennel after holding a public hearing.
-Notice of said public hearing shall be mailed at least seven days prior to the hearing by first class mail to all owners of property situated within 100 feet of the boundaries of the kennel property.
+In the case of revocation of said licenses, the Board of Selectmen may reinstate such license and impose conditions and regulations upon the operation of said kennel only after holding a public hearing, with notice of said hearing going to abutters at least 10 days prior to the date of said hearing, such notice to be provided as set forth in § 11-6C of this Bylaw.

 All kennels shall be limited to the number of dogs that the kennel license states are to be maintained on said premises.